Random walks with occasionally modified transition probabilities: Introduction

 We chose this terminology because we think of the sequence $Y(i,1), Y(i,2),\dots$ as a supply of variables with distribution $P_i$, and every time $i(\l)=i$ we "use" one of these variables.
 When we come to pick the $Y$ variable at time $n+1$ according to $P_{i(n+1)}$ we use the first $Y(i(n+1),\cdot)$ which has not been used yet.
 This is automatically independent of all $Y$'s used by time $n$.
-Note also that by induction on $n$,
+We define